mnx-solutions/incident-response-docs/README.md

 # MNX Solutions Incident Response Documentation [![Build Status](https://travis-ci.com/PagerDuty/incident-response-docs.svg?token=zdc1SxQUyY3TG9TLD3Xz&branch=master)](https://travis-ci.com/PagerDuty/incident-response-docs)
-This is a public version of the Incident Response process used at mnxsolutions.
+This is a private version of the Incident Response process used at mnxsolutions.
 It is also used to prepare new employees for on-call responsibilities, and provides information not only on preparing for an incident, but also what to do during and after.
 See the [about page](docs/about.md) for more information on what this documentation is and why it exists.

 You can view the documentation [directly](/docs/index.md) in this repository, or rendered as a website at https://response.mnxsolutions.com.